 Grocery Store/Fishmonger – Don’t even think about it.
 While it couldn’t hurt to ask you local fishmonger if they do in fact sell sushi grade fish, most do not, and never assume that a fish you buy from a grocery store or fishmonger is safe to eat raw.

-Online – In my experience, the best online purveyor of sushi grade fish is Catalina Offshore Products.
-They have an incredible assortment of different seafood, a great deal of which is sushi grade and sold for making sushi at home.
+Online – In my experience, there are a number of online stores that sell sushi grade fish and ship overnight.
+Many have an incredible assortment of different seafood, a great deal of which is sushi grade and sold for making sushi at home.
 They even have items that can be hard to find, such as abalone and multiple grades of uni (sea urchin), and even have one of my all time favorite seasonal items, ankimo (monkfish liver), which can be very difficult to find.
 Most items are shipped frozen, so you can defrost and use at your leisure, and, if you are totally new to making sushi at home, they even sell sushi kits and all the ingredients you will need to get started.
-There are a few other places online that I have used, but they all seem to come and go, and I am now at a point where I personally only buy online from Catalina.
+There are a number of places online that I have used, but they all seem to come and go, and I am like to experiment after proper research into reviews.

 The Ocean – Yes, believe it or not, you can eat salt water fish you catch yourself as sushi.
 I mention this with big red blinking words of caution, however, as most people cannot necessarily be certain a fish a fish is parasite free and clean enough to eat raw without proper training, but if you know what to look for, you can tell a good fish from a bad one.
 I have eaten tuna right out of the water and can say that is a vastly different food than tuna that has been frozen, thawed, and shipped around the world for a few days.
 It is truly an amazing food.